Mount Everest: 2006

 In 2006, 12 people died.
 David Sharp's death triggered debate and years of discussion about climbing ethics.
 The question was whether climbers had left a man to die and whether he could have been saved.
-He attempted to summit alone with two bottles of oxygen, compared to the standard five used by most climbers.
+He attempted to summit alone with two bottles of oxygen instead of the standard five used by most climbers.
 He arranged his permit through Asian Trekking, a Kathmandu-based company that provided basic services to base camp, but not beyond that point.
 Sharp climbed without a radio or guide.
 Multiple climbing parties encountered Sharp in distress.

 Double-amputee climber Mark Inglis said that on 15 May his climbing party, and many others, had passed Sharp, sheltering under a rock overhang 450 m below the summit, without attempting a rescue.
 Inglis said 40 people had passed by Sharp, but he might have been overlooked as climbers assumed Sharp was the corpse nicknamed "Green Boots", but Inglis was not aware that climbers had tried to help Sharp despite being in the process of helping an injured woman, Burçak Özoğlu Poçan, down.
 There has been discussion about Himex in the commentary on Inglis and Sharp.
 In regard to Inglis's initial comments, he later revised details because he had been interviewed while he was "physically and mentally exhausted, and in much pain.
 He had suffered frostbite – he later had five fingertips amputated."
 It was estimated that Sharp summited on 14 May and began his descent, but on 15 May he was in trouble and being passed by climbers on their way up and down.
 It is believed he was suffering from hypoxia and was about 1000 ft from the summit on the North Side route.